 7. Cheap day tours in Spain

 Of course you don’t need to sleep in every town you visit.
-These are the day tours we recommend you:
+These are the day tours we recommend:

-From Madrid: Only 33 minutes far from the capital you can find the named “city of the three cultures”, Toledo, because it has a concentration of monuments from the Muslim, Jewish and Christian cultures.
-The fastest and most convenient alternative is the high-speed train that leaves from Atocha station and return ticket is €21.
-By bus return ticket is €10 from Estación de la Plaza Elíptica.
-And if you travel by car, we advise you to leave it in the free Safont car park, which you find at the first entrance of the city.
+From Madrid: Only 33 minutes from the capital, you can find the “city of the three cultures”, Toledo, because it has a concentration of monuments from Muslim, Jewish and Christian communities.
+The fastest and most convenient way to get here is by high-speed train that leaves from Atocha station.
+A return ticket is €21.
+By bus, the return ticket is €10 from Estación de la Plaza Elíptica.
+If you come by car, leave it in the free Safont car park, which you find at the first entrance of the city.

-Don’t miss Balcon de Europa, a promontory offering impressive views up and down the coast, explore the quaint back streets with plenty of charm or the excellent beaches.
+Don’t miss Balcon de Europa, which is a promontory offering impressive views up and down the coast.
+Be sure to explore the quaint back streets with plenty of charm or catch some rays at the excellent beaches.

 As you can read, this is a really organised schedule.
 If this trip is just too exhausting for you, you can always choose to take half day trips.
-Or, it can sometimes happen that you really fall in love with a city and you want to stay a day or two more days.
-No problem!
+Or, if you fall in love with a city and you want to stay a day or two more days – no problem!
 One of the advantages of travelling in low season is the possibility to extend/modify your stay in a hostel.
 You can always find availability in dorms with our app.
 Easy peasy.
 Make your own on-the-go road trip.
 España here we come!

 8. Food in Spain

 When someone mentions Spanish food, paella or tapas are the first things that usually come to our minds BUT Spain has very different climates and cultures, and it often feels like several small culinary countries rolled into one!